Skip to content

 8.4 Predefined Macros

-Compilers provide some useful predefined macros:
+Compilers provide several useful predefined macros:

 c